open-telemetry/semantic-conventions/docs/ai/openai.md

 | `llm.openai.user` | string | If present, the `user` used in an OpenAI request. | `bob` | Recommended |

 ## OpenAI LLM response attributes

+These are additional attributes when instrumenting OpenAI LLM responses.

 <!-- semconv llm.openai(tag=llm-response-tech-specific) -->
 | Attribute  | Type | Description  | Examples  | Requirement Level |